-On the other hand, this is the cheapest patio heater in our list.
-This means, you can buy two or three of these little heaters and place them conveniently around the patio, instead of buying a large and expensive standing heater.
+On the other hand, this is the cheapest patio heater on our list.
+This means you can buy two or three of these little heaters and place them conveniently around the patio, instead of buying a large and expensive standing heater.

 Finding a perfect patio heater isn’t a one-size fits all approach.
 There should be a fair amount of research done in advance.
 It’s important to take measurements of the space you wish to heat, and you need to give plenty of thought to things such as the budget.

-Also important how much space you’ve got to actually place the heater, and the type of fuel source you wish to use.
+Also important is how much space you’ve got to actually place the heater and the type of fuel source you wish to use.

 Here are some frequently asked questions and answers about the best patio heaters.

 It’s impossible to answer with just one basic price as each unit is going to be different.
 The cost depends on the amount of BTUs or wattage and what kind of fuel it uses.
-In general if you’re looking for the most cost-effective option, then natural gas is the way to go.
-Keep in mind though, not everyone has a natural gas line roughed in or available outdoors and you’ll need to have your unit professional installed.
+In general, if you’re looking for the most cost-effective option, then natural gas is the way to go.
+Keep in mind though, that not everyone has a natural gas line roughed in or available outdoors and you’ll need to have your unit professionally installed.

 How many patio heaters you’ll need depends on the size of the space you are trying to heat.
 For most residential patios and yards, typically you can get away with one standing patio heater.
 If you prefer the table top or wall mount units, then you may need a couple spread around the space.